osg-htc/docs/docs/common/yum.md

 ### Install the OSG Repositories

+!!! danger "Before considering an upgrade to OSG 3.6&hellip;"
+    Due to potentially disruptive changes in protocols, contact your VO(s) to verify that they support token-based authentication and/or HTTP-based data transfer before considering an upgrade to OSG 3.6.
+    If your VO(s) don't support these new protocols or you don't know which protocols your VO(s) support, install or remain on the [OSG 3.5 release series](notes.md)

 This document assumes a fresh install.
 For instructions on upgrading from one OSG series to another, see the [release series document](../release/updating-to-osg-35.md).